-Tree of Life: This is the icon for Animal Kingdom and can be shot a variety of ways.
-Though it's vinyl leaves offer a stunning view from a distance, some of the most spectacular pictures of this centerpiece are up close shots depicting the intricate carved beasts.
+This is the icon for Animal Kingdom and can be shot a variety of ways.
+Though its vinyl leaves offer a stunning view from a distance, some of the most spectacular pictures of this centerpiece are up close photographs depicting the intricate trunk of carved beasts.

-Expedition Everest: Forbidden Mountain is another obvious focal point for photography at Animal Kingdom.
-I prefer to shoot with the Mountain in the background.
-The Tibetan imagery in the surrounding area is detailed and exquisite for great points of interest.
-This shot highlights prayer flags, but other sacred objects such as colorful boats, bodies of water, sculpture and, Yeti Alters make for interesting images.
+Forbidden Mountain is another popular focal point for photography at Disney's Animal Kingdom.
+When I'm taking pictures, I prefer to focus on something else and shoot with the Mountain in the background.
+The Tibetan imagery in the surrounding area of Anandapur is so detailed and exquisite, it offers many great points of interest.
+This shot highlights prayer flags, but other sacred objects such as colorful boats, bodies of water, sculpture and, Yeti Alters make for charming and interesting images.

-Character Shots at Camp Minnie Mickey: This may be my favorite meet & greet spot in all of Walt Disney World.
+This may be my favorite meet & greet spot in all of Walt Disney World.
 The lines here are frequently small on you can shoot a lot of photos.
-The safari inspired costumes are fairly timeless and will offer classic photos for years to come.
-During the winter holidays Camp Minnie Mickey gets decorated with wreaths and garlands, characters are also in winter dress.
+I always feel like the Characters at Animal Kingdom offer a little extra attention to the guests.
+In addition, the safari inspired costumes are fairly timeless and will offer classic photos for years to come.

 What do you like to take pictures of at Animal Kingdom?
 Do you find yourself shooting one thing over and over again?
 Did I miss an important picture that captures the essence of this park?
 Leave me a comment below and tell me what your favorite shots are!